kindelia/Kindelia/WHITEBOOK.md

 situation where two sides of the world go completely out of communication for weeks due to some catastrophic event.
 But if that does happen, I believe we should have at least one ultra-resilient digital economy capable of recovering.
-Kindelia fills that role, being the back-up plan, meteor-proof computer that, along Bitcoin, will still be there in case everything goes wrong.
+K-Chan fills that role, being the back-up plan, meteor-proof computer that, along Bitcoin, will still be there in case everything goes wrong.

 Finally, there is a common misconception that proof of stake increases a network's layer 1 scalability, efficiency and throughput.
 That is simply not true.
 These factors are capped on how efficiently the client uses the computation, memory, disk and bandwidth that a node has available.
-Kindelia addresses all these concerns directly, with a fast virtual machine, cheap memory writes and reads, a limit on disk growth, and blocks that fit in a single UDP packet.
+K-Chan addresses all these concerns directly, with a fast virtual machine, cheap memory writes and reads, a limit on disk growth, and blocks that fit in a single UDP packet.
 The main benefit of proof of stake is decreasing energy consumption which, with sadness in our hearts, we do not know how to address right now.
-But Kindelia should absolutely migrate to proof of stake one day, if an algorithm is proven to be secure and simple enough not to impact the network's robustness.
+But K-Chan should absolutely migrate to proof of stake one day, if an algorithm is proven to be secure and simple enough not to impact the network's robustness.

 ## Why not become a layer 2 Ethereum rollup?